Giuliodori/duilio/docs/hardware/04_power_system.md

 2. DUILIO F4 distributes logic and auxiliary power only.
 3. Only one intended 5 V power direction should be active in the final system.

-WARNING: Do not route motor current through DUILIO F4.
+**WARNING:** Do not route motor current through DUILIO F4.

+---

 ## 4.2 Main input supply

-The main board supply is VIN.
+The main board supply is **VIN**.
-The intended operating range is 7 V to 43 V DC, with 51 V as absolute maximum.
+The intended operating range is **7 V to 43 V DC**.

+An **absolute maximum** condition is around **51 V transient class** (protection/survivability domain), and must **not** be treated as a continuous operating voltage.

-VIN is used to feed the onboard regulation and the board-side low-power distribution.
+VIN is used to feed onboard regulation and board-side low-power distribution.
 It is not a motor supply and must not be treated as a traction or actuator current path.

-For field installations, VIN should come from a regulated or well-controlled DC source sized for the board and the intended auxiliary loads.
+For field installations, VIN should come from a regulated or well-controlled DC source sized for the board and intended auxiliary loads.

-The board includes filtering and protection elements intended to improve robustness during real installation use.
-These include input-side transient protection, filtered power distribution, and protection on exposed board interfaces.
+The board includes filtering and protection elements intended to improve robustness during real installation use, including input-side transient suppression and filtered distribution on exposed interfaces.
-They help reduce sensitivity to wiring noise and supply disturbances, but they do not replace correct system-level design.
+These features improve resilience to wiring noise and supply disturbances, but they do not replace correct system-level design.

+---

 ## 4.3 Board power domains

 DUILIO F4 exposes distinct practical power domains:

-- logic and communication power for the board electronics
+- logic and communication power for board electronics
-- auxiliary 5 V distribution for supported peripherals
+- protected logic-side 5 V distribution
 - RC / servo style auxiliary rail
-- optional Raspberry Pi related 5 V path depending on jumper configuration
+- optional Raspberry Pi related 5 V path (hardware jumper dependent)

 These domains are related, but they are not equivalent to a general-purpose power backplane for an entire machine.

+---

 ## 4.4 System-level 5 V current budget

-The board includes shared 5 V resources, so current must be evaluated at system level rather than pin by pin only.
+The board includes shared 5 V resources, so current must be evaluated at system level rather than pin-by-pin only.

+Host-side Raspberry Pi 5 V sharing (JP1 closed) must be evaluated separately from the protected logic-side 5 V rail budget.

-> NOTE: Power distribution and current limits (system-level)
+> **NOTE: Power distribution and current limits (system-level)**
 > - Individual pin current ratings are maximum limits, not guarantees.
-> - The sum of all output currents depends on the active power path.
+> - The sum of all output currents depends on the active power path and jumper configuration.

-> When powered from VIN:
-> - onboard 5 V generation capability: approx. 2 A continuous, 5 A peak
-> - protected 5 V rail (through current-limited switch): approx. 1.5 A total available to protected outputs
+### Protected logic-side 5 V rail (through TPS2553)

-> When the Raspberry Pi GPIO path is enabled:
-> - current may bypass the onboard limiter
-> - up to ~2 A continuous depending on source, connector, and wiring

-> When powered ONLY from USB or Raspberry Pi GPIO:
+- The protected `5V` rail is generated from `5V_RAW` through a current-limited switch.
+- Configured limit is approximately **1.2 A nominal** (ILIM resistor dependent).
+- Fault behavior includes current limiting, thermal shutdown, and auto-retry.

+### Upstream 5 V availability

+- Buck path (`5VBuck`) can supply the system according to converter/thermal conditions.
+- USB path (`5VUSB`) depends on external host/source capability.
-> - total available current depends entirely on the external source (typically < 0.8 A for USB)
+- Muxing between upstream 5 V sources is handled on board; available current still depends on source quality and wiring.

+### Important

-> Exceeding the effective budget may cause voltage drop, reset, or thermal shutdown.
+Exceeding the effective budget may cause:

+- voltage drop
+- brownout/reset
+- thermal shutdown or cycling

-This budget includes all 5 V loads connected to the board, including sensors, RC peripherals, and any host-side 5 V sharing that the selected configuration allows.
+This budget includes all 5 V loads connected to the board, including sensors, RC peripherals, and host-side 5 V sharing (if enabled).

+---

 ## 4.5 Practical power scenarios

 DUILIO F4 supports the following practical power scenarios.
 Each scenario assumes a clearly defined 5 V source and power direction.

 ### VIN-powered system

 This is the normal full-operation scenario.
-VIN powers the onboard regulation and the board distributes logic and auxiliary rails to supported loads.
+VIN powers onboard regulation and the board distributes logic and auxiliary rails to supported loads.

 Use this scenario for:

 - normal machine integration
 - dual-axis driver systems
 - installations with external sensors and RC peripherals
-- Raspberry Pi systems where DUILIO is the intended upstream source
+- Raspberry Pi systems where DUILIO is the intended upstream source (if configured)

 ### USB-only bench setup

 USB-only power is intended for bench work, communication tests, and light service operations.
 It is not intended to supply substantial external 5 V loads.

 Use this scenario for: